danielfdickinson/ivc-in-the-wtg-experiments/README.md

 ##### Set-006

 This is the initial copy from Set-005 of source code, configs, and files described in [Completing OpenStackSDK with Templating](https://www.wildtechgarden.ca/projects/experimental-learning/infrastructure-via-code/completing-openstacksdk-with-templating/) final script.
-Since that project has been halt (see that page for the reasons), this has not been taken beyond some minor modifications.
+Since that project has been halted (see that page for the reasons), this has not been taken beyond some minor modifications.

 ## That's All Folks